gvwilson/sensibleadventures/cloudherd/new.md

 "Yes, respected," Thokmay said with just a hint of sullen anger in his voice.

-Kulbinder shephered Noxy out of the jitty.
+Kulbinder shepherded Noxy out of the jitty.
 She blinked as the bright morning sun dazzled her eyes.
 The two soldiers standing there looked annoyed rather than angry.